Health Care Support Worker

 Red River College has launched a new micro-credential course to help improve staffing and resident support in personal care homes and long-term care facilities across Manitoba.

-The week-long, tuition-free course, consisting of online theory and an in-person lab, runs throughout the fall and winter and will train qualified individuals to work as Uncertified Health Care Aides (UHCAs) and create immediate employment opportunities for Manitobans including students currently enrolled in a health sciences faculty or program.
+The week-long, tuition-free course, consisting of online theory and an in-person lab, will train qualified individuals to work as Uncertified Health Care Aides (UHCAs) and create immediate employment opportunities for Manitobans including students currently enrolled in a health sciences faculty or program.

 This micro-credential focuses on supporting all members of the resident care team, assisting with resident care and support under the general supervision of a manager or nursing supervisor.
 This may include activities of daily living like mobility, feeding, bathing; assistance with activities or close observation of residents in need of constant care, including those who may wander; cleaning and maintenance of equipment as directed; stocking of supplies.